woofers/dotfiles/README.md

 To keep most apps looking fresh I use the Arc GTK theme which is the best dark theme I have ever come across.

 For better Linux fonts I use Infinality to mimic MacOS font styling.
-I also use the System San Francisco font as my standard font which looks beatufull when browsing the web.
+I also use the System San Francisco font as my standard font which looks beautifull when browsing the web.

 My notifications are delivered through dunst making each notification customizable and non-intrusive.